 History of Medicine Division (HMD)

 HMD collects, preserves, makes available, and interprets for diverse audiences – including researchers, educators, students, and the general public – one of the world's richest collections of historical material related to Human health and disease.

 - HMD offers volunteer internship opportunities in a variety of administrative and programmatic areas.

 Lister Hill National Center for Biomedical Communications (LHNCBC)

 LHNCBC conducts research and development in the application of advanced computing, communications, and biomedical informatics to better inform patients, health care providers, researchers, and the general public.
 LHNCBC research areas are (1) clinical data standards and electronic medical records, (2) collaboration technologies and mobile health applications, (3) document processing, (4) health information systems, (5) image processing and visualization, and (6) natural language processing.

-    - Medical Informatics Training Program: LHNCBC accepts applications throughout the year for the Training Program.
-See details at Medical Informatics Training Program.
+- Biomedical Informatics Training Program: LHNCBC accepts applications throughout the year for the Training Program.
+See details at Biomedical Informatics Training Program.